-New competencies New tasks RM(R)1 Identifies and evaluates the risks pertaining to the financial information system RM(R)1.1 Evaluates strategic, operational, financial, regulatory and information system risks, based on an understanding of the environment in which the entity/audit engagement operates, its strategies and management processes RM(R)1.2 Identifies the business processes which are susceptible to fraud and, where applicable, documents the systems introduced by the business to mitigate the risk RM(R)2 Identifies the key internal controls (including IT related controls) implemented in an entity RM(R)2.1 Identifies the entity's key business processes, including the procurement processes, and identifies general and application controls, both manual and IT, within these business processes RM(R)3 Evaluates internal control RM(R)3.1 Evaluates the design adequacy of internal control, including application and general controls within the IT environment in the context of the criteria/recognised framework RM(R)4 Conducts governance reviews in accordance with appropriate RM(R)4.1 Documents the components of the entity's/audit engagement's governance structure and its role, for example board of directors, audit committee, etc. governance standards RM(R)4.2 Evaluates the corporate governance practices of an entity/audit engagement in relation to relevant legislation and practices cument: Guidance on the Content, Development and Formatted: Font: 12 p Assessment o or competencies in the TI raining Programme (extract from guidance) Formatted: Font: Bold, Formatted: Underline Tornacced.
-Ondernite 1.
-INTRODUCTIO IN 1.1 In view of the impl ementation of the CA2025 Competency Framework, this document has the objective of s of the training programm he with guidance for the development and implementation of 1.2.
-This document is o considered a living docum ent and will require regular and ongoing review.
-2. COMPONENTS S OF THE COMPETEN the following components which in implementation are all integrated: lcon Elements of the professional competencies Professional values and attitudes Ethically responsibl fulfilling their social n using integrated thi nandate by Enabling competencies (defined as acumens) create sustainable Technical competencies in the value creation proce SS
+New competencies New tasks RM(R)1 Identifies and evaluates the risks pertaining to the financial information system RM(R)1.1 Evaluates strategic, operational, financial, regulatory and information system risks, based on an understanding of the environment in which the entity/audit engagement operates, its strategies and management processes Identifies the business processes which are susceptible to fraud and, where applicable, documents the systems introduced by the business to mitigate the risk RM(R)2 Identifies the key internal controls (including IT related controls) implemented in an entity RM(R)2.1 Identifies the entity's key business processes, including the procurement processes, and identifies general and application controls, both manual and IT, within these business processes RM(R)3 Evaluates internal control RM(R)3.1 Evaluates the design adequacy of internal control, including application and general controls within the IT environment in the context of the criteria/recognised framework RM(R)4 Conducts governance reviews in accordance with appropriate RM(R)4.1 Documents the components of the entity's/audit engagement's governance structure and its role, for example board of directors, audit committee, etc. governance standards RM(R)4.2 Evaluates the corporate governance practices of an entity/audit engagement in relation to relevant legislation and practices

+7. Annexure: CA2025 Competency Document: Guidance on the Content, Development and Assessment of competencies in the Training Programme (extract from guidance)